 I often use a variation on the mortise and tenon for smaller tops, and that takes the form of a sliding dovetail.
 The breadboard end need only be secured from sliding off one side or the other (the dovetail prevents it from ever being pulled off), and that would only a require a partial pin that would not even need to be visible.
 However, a small through pin can be quite distinctive.
 I use the same simple method for allowing for seasonal movement, where the dowel is slotted, not the table.

-As is often the case with projects such as my Pine table, the design was altered prior to completion.
-In place of the trestle base I opted to use 3/4″ black iron pipe to complement an emerging industrial retro theme I have going in my home.
+As is often the case with projects such as my Pine table, I altered my design prior to completion.
+Though I may one day fashion the trestle base I had sketched at the beginning, I was inspired to use 3/4″ black iron pipe to complement an emerging industrial retro theme I have going in my home.

 Black iron (gas) pipe fittings are readily available in various dimensions, allowing for kit-like construction.
 A small amount of trial and error gave me the necessary information to calculate the parts required for a properly sized table base.
 Lengthwise, I wanted to make certain my mount points stayed inside the breadboard ends.
 Instead of allowing for a chair at each end I chose to lengthen the base to fit an additional chair on each side.
 Should I ever change my mind regarding the chair positions, it is simply a matter of shortening the long cross member of the base.
 I cleaned the pipe pieces with acetone before assembly, and hand tightened all the fittings, as I did not want to see the marks from a pipe wrench.